 In a special meeting of Council on March 28 2018, Bayside City Council resolved to discontinue golf at Elsternwick Park North and create a passive open space/environmentally focussed reserve in the area that is currently occupied by the golf course.
-The development of the area must be guided by the following four priorities:

 In line with Council’s resolution to create an area of environmentally focussed passive open space, there are a number of uses that will not be considered.
 These include using the nature reserve for

 - other activities that will have a negative impact, or could reduce the environmental value of the Reserve.

 At the February 2019 Council Meeting, Council endorsed a proposed community engagement approach for the Elsternwick Park Nature Reserve Masterplan.
 The community engagement period ran from mid-March to the end of April 2019.

 At the June 2019 Council Meeting, Council considered a report on the key themes and outcomes from the community engagement process and, received an update of other Masterplan-related tasks underway or completed.
 The report to Council is available here

 Council is in a unique position and wants your input.
 It is very rare to have the opportunity to plan for the future use of such a large area of open space.
 We are restricted to working within the Council resolution to create a passive open space/environmentally focussed reserve, however what this actually looks like is not open for community discussion.